 Some people may develop some forms of COPD and emphysema despite never smoking or being exposed to environmental irritants.

 Diagnosing all forms of COPD, including emphysema, can be difficult.
-Early diagnosis can help slow the progression of the disease, but many people do not receive a diagnosis until serious damage has already occurred in the lungs.
+Early diagnosis can help slow the progression of the disease, but many people do not receive a diagnosis until they already have serious damage in their lungs.

 For diagnosis, a doctor will review the person's symptoms, family, and medical history and will ask about exposure to lung irritants, especially cigarette smoke.

-- Spirometry test: The most common lung function test involves blowing into a tube connected to a machine called a spirometer.
-The machine measures how much air the lungs can hold and how fast the air can be blown from the lungs.
+Spirometry test: This is the most common lung function test.
+The person blows into a tube connected to a machine called a spirometer.
+The machine measures how much air the lungs can hold and how fast the person can blow the air from the lungs.
 This test can detect lung disease before symptoms start, and it may track progression of the disease.
 It can also monitor how well treatment is working.

-- Other lung function tests: These can measure the amount of air inhaled and exhaled.
+Other lung function tests: These can measure the amount of air that a person inhales and exhales.
 They also examine the lungs' ability to deliver enough oxygen to the blood.

-- Blood gas analysis: This blood test measures the amount of oxygen and carbon dioxide in the blood, which indicates how well the lungs are performing.
+Blood gas analysis: This blood test measures the amount of oxygen and carbon dioxide in the blood.
+These measures can show how well the lungs are performing.

 When to see a doctor

-If the condition is already being treated, a patient will need to seek medical care if any of the following occur:
+If a person is already receiving treatment, they will need to seek medical care if any of the following occur:

-A person who experiences any new shortness of breath or breathing difficulty that is not relieved by medications should see a doctor immediately.
+A person who experiences any new shortness of breath or breathing difficulty that does not improve with medications should see a doctor.